What is Soy Wax and Why do we Use It?

 Where is Aroma Seize located?

-We are a small company located in Irvine, California.
+We are a small company located in Orange County, California.
 We create all of our soaps, candles and products in small batches and then send them on their way to you!
 Our products are hand-made with love and joy, and there is not a single package that ships out without our hands touching it from start to finish!

 Are your products vegan?